 Remember the story of Sisyphus, the Greek king whose trickster escapades annoyed the gods so much that he was condemned to forever push a rock uphill, only to have it tumble back down to the bottom each time he got close to the peak?

-order now Does it ever seem like you’re forever striving to attain a goal, and consistently falling short?
+buying viagra from canada safe Does it ever seem like you’re forever striving to attain a goal, and consistently falling short?

 Whether it’s selling your house, landing a job, or finding your soul mate, this pattern can get pretty disheartening after a while.